tezos-reward-distributor-organization/tezos-reward-distributor/docs/installation.rst

-How to get and install Tezos Reward Distributor?
+How to get and install TRD?
 =====================================================

 Requirements and Setup